The-going/evlproject/content/core/caveat/_index.md

 weight: 4
 ---

-## Things you definitely want to know
+# Things you definitely want to know

+## Generic issues

 ### **isolcpus** is our friend too {#caveat-isocpus}